spiritedtechie/spiritedtechie.com/collections/_posts/2022-10-19-proper-helfy-without-calorie-counting.md

 date: 2022-10-19T09:49:03Z
 authors: ["Vijay"]
 categories: ["Team", "Health Check"]
-description: "Helping teams improve their health using a lightweight, inclusive health check process"
+description: "Helping teams improve using a lightweight, inclusive health check process"
 thumbnail: "/assets/images/gen/blog/green-amber-red-faces.png"
 image: "/assets/images/gen/blog/balloons-faces.jpeg"
 comments: true
 ---
-Health checking is a simple way to guage the heartbeat of the team.
-It's important to continuously capture the holistic view of the team, incorporating dimensions that cover multiple facets of the team.
+Health checking is a simple way to guage the heartbeat of a team.
+It's important to continuously capture the holistic view of a team by incorporating dimensions that cover multiple facets of its makeup.

 I was keen to try health-checking with my team at Landtech over a few quarters.
-This was essentially a faciliated process to identify problem areas with the team and form an action plan towards good health.
+This was essentially a faciliated process to identify problem areas and form an action plan towards good health.

 # Results